The Boys in the Boat (film): Plot

 As elderly Joe Rantz watches his grandson rowing a fiberglass boat, he recalls his glorious rowing days.
 In 1936, Joe is a poor engineering student at the University of Washington (UW), living in an abandoned car and eating canned food, with no job and tuition fees due in two weeks.
 Fellow struggling student Roger Morris tells Joe the 8+ rowing team comes with jobs and boarding.
 Despite not being rowers, they make the UW junior varsity (JV) team in a special year for coach Al Ulbrickson, who is under pressure to beat rival Cal and compete for the 1936 Olympics.
 Joe and Roger are just happy to have a dorm room and steady food, and gladly mop floors for tuition.
-Joe starts dating Joyce, a classmate, and admits to racing-shell builder George Pocock that he's been on his own since his father abandoned him at age fourteen.
+Joe starts dating Joyce, a classmate, and admits to racing-shell builder George Pocock that he has been on his own since his father abandoned him at age fourteen.

 The JV and varsity 8+ teams train together, trying to get their rowing "swing" in sync with fast pace.
 Coach Al worries that his varsity crew isn't fast enough for the Olympics, and the JVs are strong but inexperienced.
 On George's suggestion, Al brings back Bobby Moch, the experienced but headstrong coxswain, warning him to follow orders on the JVs or he is out.
 At the Pacific Coast Regatta on Lake Washington, UW and Cal race two miles in front of 100,000 fans.
 Coach Al wants the JV boat to maintain a steady pace, hoping the Cal JVs would screw up, but Bobby calls a fast pace and pulls off a course-record win, astonishing Al. The rowers become campus stars.